-The overall velocity command delay is shown in Fig. 13.
+The overall velocity command delay is shown in Figure 13 which is also presented in Appendix section.
 Here we see that after the velocity command is emitted from the Topology, it still needs some time to get to the robot.
 The extra delay in this process contains both communication latency and broker and ROS message routing latency.
 When NPC is 6, the maximum extra delay is round 100ms, and after increasing NPC to 10, more velocity command messages can be published in parallel, so the maximum extra delay reduces to around 70ms.

 Since the number of parallel instances for Velocity Compute Bolt dominates the overall control delay for each robot, it is important to analyze the relationship between NPC and the maximum number of robots that the application can serve while keeping command latency close to the preset control period.
 To do so, the relationship between the overall control latency and the number of robots should be analyzed first.
 Then the maximum number of robots for control latency that is around the preset control period can be determined.

-Fig. 13 shows that when the overall delay is longer than the control period, which is set to 50ms in this test, the relationship between NR and the delay is close to linear.
+Figure 13 shows that, when the overall delay is longer than the preset control period which is set to 50ms in this test, the relationship between NR and the delay is very close to linear.
 Thus a linear function as shown in equation (1) can be used to formulate the relationship between NR and the overall delay.